An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Methods

 \subsection{Stellar Sample}

-We construct the sample of host stars in two ways.
-First, we employ the actual \textit{Kepler} stars to populate our sample, with their corresponding measured ages and $Z_{\textrm{max}}$.
+The Z23 result was derived from a joint accounting of \textit{Kepler} and K2 stars.
+As such, in order to reproduce their result, we must begin with a stellar sample that uniformly includes both surveys.
+We construct this sample in two ways.
+First, we populate our sample with actual \textit{Kepler} and K2 stars, using their isochrone ages and computing their $Z_{\textrm{max}}$ based on kinematic information from \textit{Gaia} and a model of the Galactic potential.
 This approach has the benefit of matching the true host star sample exactly.
-However, it inherits the significant observational uncertainties associated with stellar age measurements.
-We describe this sample in Section \ref{subsec:stellar_sample_kepler}.
-Second, we generate a synthetic \textit{Kepler} stellar sample using TRILEGAL \citep{girardi_star_2005}, a population synthesis code widely used in exoplanet demographic studies (e.g., \citealt{tamburo_predicting_2023, morton_discerning_2011, muirhead_catalog_2018, bouma_ages_2024}).
-While the TRILEGAL sample is not drawn from the \textit{Kepler} Input Catalog, it can be tuned to resemble it reasonably well \citep{van_saders_forward_2019}, and it offers the advantage of exact stellar ages.
+However, it inherits the significant observational uncertainties associated with stellar age measurements from isochrones.
+For this first sample, we use the uniform catalog from \cite{hardegree-ullman_scaling_2025}.
+We describe this sample in Section \ref{subsec:real}.

+Second, we generate a synthetic \textit{Kepler} and K2 stellar sample using TRILEGAL \citep{girardi_star_2005}, a population synthesis code widely used in exoplanet demographic studies (e.g., \citealt{tamburo_predicting_2023, morton_discerning_2011, muirhead_catalog_2018, bouma_ages_2024}).
+While the TRILEGAL sample is not drawn from the \textit{Kepler} and Ecliptic Plane Input Catalogs, it can be tuned to resemble them reasonably well \citep{van_saders_forward_2019}, and it offers the advantage of generating arbitrarily large samples with small stellar age uncertainties.
 This allows us to apply time-dependent planet occurrence models with greater clarity.
 We describe this synthetic sample in Section \ref{subsec:trilegal_stellar_sample}.